slaninas/tostr/README.md

 - ~~Tweets containing ' or " are not relayed~~

 ## TODOs
+- [ ] After reconnection to relay, request events that were send when disconnected
+- [ ] Check the relay's response after sending subscription request
 - [ ] Better handling of handled event ids (add timestamp, remove old ones)
 - [ ] Don't send `set_metadata` again after reconnect
 - [ ] Cleanup